Checkfront/API/docs/index.rst

 .. note::

+	**Maintenance Mode**
-	**API V3 is in maintenance mode and will eventually be replaced by API V4.
-If you are developing an application and have additional questions, or find any errors, please** `contact us <https://www.checkfront.com/contact?cfcp=api>`_ **for assistance.**
+		API V3 is in maintenance mode and will eventually be replaced by API V4.
+If you are developing an application and have additional questions, or find any errors, please `contact us <https://www.checkfront.com/contact?cfcp=api>`_ for assistance.
+	**API Access**
+		Access to the Checkfront API is not available to Trial users.
+Please `contact <https://www.checkfront.com/contact?cfcp=api>`_ our Sales team to purchase API access.

 ==========================================
 Welcome to Checkfront's Developer API v3.0